seanoc5/courageoussearch/Readme.Context-Goggles.md

 As I got into actually using my own CS app, I made a sub-Context of `Bootstrap` (I did mention these are flexible, and intentionally do **not** enforce any rules or rigor).

-## CourageousSearch Background/Explanation
-In the simplest use-case, CourageousSearch acts as a wrapper and graphic user interface (GUI) around the Brave Search API.
-CS also mirrors various internal system data (Grails GORM object models & data) to bundled Solr collections for improved searching and text processing.
-As such, CS is intended to be flexible enough to handle various custom Solr stores with minimal customization.
-Eventually CourageousSearch will integrate with [Solr-System](https://github.com/seanoc5/solr-system) deployments to allow both Internet and Intranet search and processing.

-As of Feb 2024, CS is still in Beta stages.
-It is a decent proof-of-operation, but still has plenty of rough edges and gaps in performance tuning.

-Once I get a working hosted version of CourageousSearch that I am happy with, I will refresh the github repo and make the code available to aone